São Paulo · Operators

 São Paulo operators meet the American buyer.

-US commercial architecture for CEOs, diretores, and principals at São Paulo-headquartered firms running a US subsidiary, a US joint venture, or direct outbound into the United States.
-Brazilian operating history carried into a register the American procurement reader places against US peers, not against Latin American comparables.
+US sales and marketing system for CEOs, diretores, and owners at São Paulo-headquartered firms running a US subsidiary, a US joint venture, or direct outbound into the United States.
+Brazilian operating history carried into a register the American procurement buyer places against US peers, not against Latin American comparables.

 Why São Paulo operators arrive here.